evosoftcz/xml-string-streamer/README.md

 Installation
 ------------

-### Legacy support
+### Current PHP support

-* All versions below 1 support PHP 5.3 - 7.2
+* All versions above 8.0
-* Version 1 and above support PHP 7.2+

 ### With composer

-Run `composer require prewk/xml-string-streamer` to install this package.
+Run `composer require evosoftcz/xml-string-streamer` to install this package.

 Usage
 -----